TACC/gateways19-hpc-in-the-cloud/block4/jobs.md

 jobs-submit -F job.json -V
 ```

-You should see a message **Successfully submitted job <jobID>**.
+You should see a message **Successfully submitted job job-id **.
 Everytime you submit a job, a unique job id is created.
 You will use this job id with other CLI commands to get the Job Status, output listing and much more.

 ### Jobs List
-Now, when you do a jobs-list you can see your job listed
+Now, when you do a jobs-list you can see your job id

 ```